Skip to content

 The Benefits of Oil Cleansers for Oily Skin

-Oily skin is characterised by excessive sebum production, leading to a shiny complexion and frequent breakouts.
-While it may seem counterintuitive to use an oil-based product on already oily skin, oil cleansers can actually offer several benefits:
+Oily skin tends to produce more sebum than necessary, leading to a shiny complexion and often contributing to clogged pores and breakouts.
+While it might seem counterintuitive to apply oil to already oily skin, using an oil cleanser can actually offer the following benefits:

 1. Deep Cleansing Without Stripping the Skin